Oskar Eberle (1902-1956)

 Oskar Eberle in his study in Munich, summer semester 1923

-A passionate theater pioneer - Oskar Eberle (1902-1956)
+Theatre pioneer out of passion – Oskar Eberle (1902–1956)